use-inkubator/Ecosystem-Grants/applications/Bright_Disputes.md

 As a company we have a 4 year experience with blockchain technologies, including cooperation with Parity.
 Since almost 2 years we’re developing our own Substrate based product [BrightTreasury](https://treasury.bright.dev/), that's been funded first by Web3 Foundation Grants program and has been supported by Polkadot and Kusama treasuries since.
 More recently, we’ve engaged in Rust development for Substrate as well, with two Web3 Foundation grants: [ZK-Snarks tutorial](https://github.com/w3f/Grants-Program/pull/1290) and [High-availability validator setup with Raft](https://github.com/w3f/Grant-Milestone-Delivery/pull/813).

 Who would work on Bright Disputes?
 - Michał - Rust Developer, for over 12 years he has been working as a C++ developer.
-In his career he participate in various projects, starting from the embedded devices, automotive, mobile games and ending on the financial systems.
+In his career he participated in various projects, starting from the embedded devices, automotive, mobile games and ending on the financial systems.
 Right now he is focused on the blockchain technology.
+- Maciej - Frontend Developer with over 15 years of experience, for the last couple of years working mainly with React.
+He has been taking part in projects for various industries - always keen to get to know new business domains.
+- Joanna - Product Designer, who’s passionate not only about the aesthetic part of the products, but also the accessibility aspect of it.
+Likes to make sure that the products she designs are inclusive and users get to experience them equally.
 - Kasia - she has been working with agile methods for over 10 years, both as a researcher and a practitioner.
 She believes in teamwork and a power of user centered mindset.
 With experience in leading international projects, she knows how to support and encourage timely and high quality deliveries.

 ### Team Code Repos